Academics

 Academic Course Load

-Students shall finish within a specified time the academic course load of a total of one hundred fifty six (156) Units of theology as specified in the Curriculum for the Ordained Ministry program.
+Students shall finish within a specified time the academic course load of a total of one hundred sixty two (162) Units of theology as specified in the Curriculum for the Ordained Ministry program.

 Synthesis Paper Defense